 Remove the left tail light.
 Remove the single 10mm bolt and slide the tail light back.
 Unplug the tail light assembly and set aside.
 Identify the positive reverse wire.
 This wire is Black with a blue stripe on 996 models and will go to 12 volts positive when the vehicle is in reverse.
 Run this wire along side the camera cable up to the radio of the car.
 The reverse wire will connect to the radio's reverse input, allowing the radio display to automatically switch to reverse video when the car is put into reverse.

 Behind the tail light you will find a rubber grommet that leads into the interior of the car.
-Pull this grommet out and pass your wires through it.
+Pull this grommet out temporarily.
 A few inches behind this grommet you will find a second grommet.
 This grommet is larger and has several wires running through it.
 You won't be able to reach this second grommet directly.
 Insert a 3/8 in paddle bit or long drill bit and drill a hole into the grommet.

 Be very careful not to damage any of the factory wiring that is already in this grommet.
 The grommet has a soft spot in the right hand upper corner.
 This is a void in the back side of the grommet for running wire.
 Poke the grommet with your drill bit and feel for this soft spot.
 Make your hole there.